 To fully understand the pros and cons, I recommend reading the following section, where I compare its features with today’s hybrid bikes.

-Let’s now dive deeper into Trek’s FX 1 and FX 1 Disc components so you better understand their value.
+Let’s now dive deeper into Trek’s FX 1 components so you can better understand its value.

 Aluminum Frame